OWRC/interpolants/sources/climate-data-service.md

 <span style="font-size:2em;">Summary</span>

 The [ORMGP](https://oakridgeswater.ca/) maintains a current, continuous daily climatology dataset beginning 1901 and a 6-hourly dataset from 2002.
 Every night, the automated data service [web-scrapes](/interpolants/sources/webscraping.html) and [interpolates](/interpolants/fews/climate-interpolation.html) publicly-available climate data to [some 4,200 ~10km² sub-watersheds](/interpolants/interpolation/subwatershed.html) covering our greater jurisdiction.
-The data are made available through our [**public web portal**](https://maps.oakridgeswater.ca/Html5Viewer/index.html?viewer=ORMGPP) and are served using the [ORMGP-FEWS](/interpolants/fews/) system.
+The data are made available through our [public web portal](https://maps.oakridgeswater.ca/Html5Viewer/index.html?viewer=ORMGPP) and are served using the [ORMGP-FEWS](/interpolants/fews/) system.

+In the map below, the Climate Data Service is summarized at every sub-watershed.
+Clicking on a sub-watershed will provide a link for users to view and download the interpolated time series data.

 <br>

-`click on square in upper-left to bring to full screen`

-`clicking on sub-watershed will reveal statistics and offer link to the Climate Data Service`
+`Click on square in upper-left to bring to full screen.
+Clicking on sub-watershed will reveal statistics and offer link to the Climate Data Service`

 <iframe src="https://golang.oakridgeswater.ca/pages/swsmet.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>